Tugboat: Fenders

 Tugboat fenders are made of high-abrasion-resistance rubber with good resilience properties.
 They are very popular with small port craft owners and tug owners.
 These fenders are generally made from cut pieces of vehicle tires strung together, but on the sides of the tug, large heavy equipment tires are often used directly, hung down from the gunwale.
-Some fendering is compression moulded in high-pressure thermic-fluid-heated moulds and have excellent seawater resistance, but are not widely used owing to the cost.
+Some fendering is compression moulded in high-pressure thermic-fluid-heated moulds and have excellent seawater resistance, but are not widely used due to the cost.
 Tugboat bow fenders are also called beards or bow puds.
 In the past they were made of rope for padding to protect the bow, but rope fendering is almost never seen in recent times.
 Other types of tugboat fender include Tug cylindrical fender, W fender, M fender, D fender, and others.

 Carousel

 A recent Dutch innovation is the carousel tug, winner of the Maritime Innovation Award at the Dutch Maritime Innovation Awards Gala in 2006.
 It adds a pair of interlocking rings to the body of the tug, the inner on the boat, the outer on the ship by winch or towing hook.
 Since the towing point rotates freely, the tug is very difficult to capsize.